wix-incubator/mobile-crash-course/1-introduction-to-react-native.md

 ## `13:50-15:30` - Talk: Living in a Mobile World ([Daniel Zlotin](mailto:danielzl@wix.com))

-Understand the limitations of the mobile world, best seen through the eyes of the backend
+Understand the limitations of the mobile world

 ## `15:40-16:15` - Talk: Flux Design Pattern & Redux (with [Yedidya Kennard](mailto:yedidyak@wix.com))
 Go over Redux's key ideas, a design pattern that was inspired by Flux.